-Free Access to Libraries for Minors

-An Interpretation of the Library Bill of Rights
+Access to Library Resources and Services for Minors: An Interpretation of the Library Bill of Rights

-Library policies and procedures that effectively deny minors equal and equitable access to all library resources available to other users violate the Library Bill of Rights.
+The American Library Association supports equal and equitable access to all library resources and services by users of all ages.
+Library policies and procedures that effectively deny minors equal and equitable access to all library resources and services available to other users is in violation of the American Library Association's Library Bill of Rights.
 The American Library Association opposes all attempts to restrict access to library services, materials, and facilities based on the age of library users.

 Article V of the Library Bill of Rights states, "A person's right to use a library should not be denied or abridged because of origin, age, background, or views."
-The "right to use a library" includes free access to, and unrestricted use of, all the services, materials, and facilities the library has to offer.
-Every restriction on access to, and use of, library resources, based solely on the chronological age, educational level, literacy skills, or legal emancipation of users violates Article V.
+The right to use a library includes free access to, and unrestricted use of, all the services, materials, and facilities the library has to offer.
+Every restriction on access to, and use of, library resources, based solely on the chronological age, apparent maturity, educational level, literacy skills, emancipatory or other legal status of users violates Article V. This includes minors who do not have a parent or guardian available to sign a library card application or permission slip.
+Unaccompanied youth experiencing homelessness should be able to obtain a library card regardless of library policies related to chronological age.

-Libraries are charged with the mission of developing resources to meet the diverse information needs and interests of the communities they serve.
-Services, materials, and facilities that fulfill the needs and interests of library users at different stages in their personal development are a necessary part of library resources.
-The needs and interests of each library user, and resources appropriate to meet those needs and interests, must be determined on an individual basis.
-Librarians cannot predict what resources will best fulfill the needs and interests of any individual user based on a single criterion such as chronological age, educational level, literacy skills, or legal emancipation.
+School and public libraries are charged with the mission of providing services and resources to meet the diverse interests and informational needs of the communities they serve.
+Services, materials, and facilities that fulfill the needs and interests of library users at different stages in their personal development are a necessary part of providing library services and should be determined on an individual basis.
+Equitable access to all library resources and services should not be abridged based on chronological age, apparent maturity, educational level, literacy skills, legal status, or through restrictive scheduling and use policies.

 Libraries should not limit the selection and development of library resources simply because minors will have access to them.
-Institutional self-censorship diminishes the credibility of the library in the community, and restricts access for all library users.
+A library's failure to acquire materials on the grounds that minors may be able to access those materials diminishes the credibility of the library in the community and restricts access for all library users.

-Children and young adults unquestionably possess First Amendment rights, including the right to receive information in the library.
+Children and young adults unquestionably possess First Amendment rights, including the right to receive information through the library in print, sound, images, data, social media, online applications, games, technologies, programming, and other formats.
 Constitutionally protected speech cannot be suppressed solely to protect children or young adults from ideas or images a legislative body believes to be unsuitable for them.
-Librarians and library governing bodies should not resort to age restrictions in an effort to avoid actual or anticipated objections, because only a court of law can determine whether material is not constitutionally protected.
+Libraries and their library governing bodies should not resort to age restrictions in an effort to avoid actual or anticipated objections, because only a court of law can determine whether or not content is constitutionally protected.